-NICC is the sole dispatch center for heavy airtankers, lead planes, smokejumpers, hotshot crews, Type 1 Incident Management Teams, area command teams, medium and heavy helicopters, infrared aircraft, military resources, telecommunication equipment for fires, Remote Automated Weather Stations (RAWS), and large transport aircraft.
+NICC also bears the daunting responsibility for setting national priority for heavy airtankers, leadplanes, smokejumpers, interagency hotshot crews, incident management teams, light, medium and heavy helicopters, infrared aircraft, military resources, telecom equipment, Remote Automatic Weather Stations and large transport aircraft.